Mark Bowden (English author)

-Mark Bowden is an author on body language and human behavior.
-Bowden is credited with pioneering nonverbal analysis of human behavior where it pertains to influence and/or persuasion.
-His techniques have been used by G7 leaders, including Canadian Prime Minister Stephen Harper.
+Mark Bowden is an English keynote speaker, author, and globally recognized authority on communication, body language and human behavior.
+He is the founder of the communication training company TRUTHPLANE.
+Bowden is ranked as a Global Gurus #1 Body Language Professional (multiple times) and ranks in the World's Top 30 Communication Professionals for 2025.
+His expertise is highly sought after by leadership and sales organizations, and his techniques have been used by figures such as Canadian Prime Minister Stephen Harper.

+Bowden's highly acclaimed TEDx talk, "The Importance of Being In-Authentic," has reached millions of viewers.
+He is also a regular instructor for the Kellogg-Schulich Executive MBA program and the President of The National Communication Coach Association of Canada.

-His work is derived from evolutionary psychology, behavioral psychology, and embodied cognition.
-Most notable is Bowden's GesturePlane System, or the specific use of open palm hand gestures in what he coins as the "TruthPlane" (the horizontal plane at navel height on the human body) to create feelings of trust, credibility, and confidence when communicating.
-This model was first put forward in his 2010 book, Winning Body Language.
+His work is derived from evolutionary psychology, behavioral psychology and embodied cognition.
+His core methodology is the GesturePlane System, advocating the specific use of open palm hand gestures in the "TruthPlane" (the horizontal plane at navel height) to build instant trust and credibility in communication.
+This concept was introduced in his 2010 book, Winning Body Language.

-He is also the President of The National Communication Coach Association of Canada.

-Public exposure
+Keynote Speaking and Media Analysis

-Bowden is a commentator for national news networks globally on the body language of senior politicians.
-During US Presidential and Canadian Federal elections and debates, along with subsequent diplomatic meetings, he has commented in the international and national press and on network news worldwide on the body language of Donald Trump, Hillary Clinton, Justin Trudeau, and Andrew Scheer.
+Bowden is a frequent commentator for national news networks on body language analysis, solidifying his reputation as a top communication keynote speaker for corporate audiences.
+During US Presidential and Canadian Federal elections and debates, along with subsequent diplomatic meetings, he has commented in the press and on network news on the body language of Donald Trump, Hillary Clinton, Justin Trudeau, and Andrew Scheer.
 Bowden contributes to GQ magazine on modern male culture and behavior.
-He has also commented on the nonverbal behavior of Ultimate Fighting Championship mixed martial arts fighters Ronda Rousey, Conor McGregor and Jon Jones for Vox Media's SBNation.

-Early life
+Early life and Training

-Bowden was born in Northampton, England, educated at Weston Favell School, and trained at Middlesex University, London, graduating 1991, (BA Hons, Performing Arts).
+Bowden was trained at Middlesex University, London, graduating 1991 (BA Hons, Performing Arts).

-Bowden concurrently studied between 1989 and 1995 in London with French masters of physical theatre and the psychology of movement, Philippe Gaulier and Jacques Lecoq; Italian Nobel Prize winner and satirical comedian, Dario Fo; Canadian improvisational theatre master, Keith Johnstone; the British acrobat Johnny Hutch MBE and with Theatre de Complicite.

-Performance
+Performance and Appearances

-Film, theatre, and TV
+Film, theatre and TV

-From 1991 to 2007 Bowden performed in film, theatre, and television, including:
+From 1991 to 2007 Bowden performed in: